Now on Mac — start your 60-day free trial.

 How do I add a picture to an item in the Finish Schedule?

-What link should I add to the link field when adding an item to the Finish Schedule?
+What link should I add to the Item Link field when adding an item to the Finish Schedule?

 How do I work with pricing in the Finish Schedule?

-We recommend the following best practice pricing items are added to each project Finish Schedule to ensure your projects stay within budget.
+As a first step, we recommend navigating to Vendor Management found within the App Settings.
+This will allow for autopopulating and calculating for easy use in the Finish Schedule.
+The following best practice pricing items are added to each project Finish Schedule to ensure projects stay within budget.

-1. Wholesale Cost: Enter the price given to you by your wholesalers BUT keep in mind this often does not include your shipping & receiving costs.
+1. Vendor (Wholesale) Cost - Enter the price given to you by your wholesalers BUT keep in mind this often does not include your shipping & receiving costs.
 Be sure to remember to add those costs into your Designer Costs.

 2. Designer Cost: Enter what your cost is for the item in Designer Cost.
 This is the price you pay to the supplier before client markups, plus any shipping, storage, and delivery fees that may be included in your cost.

 3. Client Cost: The Client Cost will be whatever the Designer Cost is plus the markup % you have contracted with the client if you have a Cost Plus mark up on materials.
 This is how much the client will pay for the item before sales tax.
-Usually, this cost is higher than Designer Cost and lower or at Retail Cost.
+Usually, this cost is higher than Designer Cost and lower or the same as Retail Cost.

 4. Retail Cost: Retail Cost is the same as MSRP or Manufacturer’s Suggested Retail Price.
 This is the price the manufacturer recommends a product be sold for at the point of sale.
 It is often referred to as the “sticker price.”
 You may or may not include a shipping cost for the item in the Retail Cost to show the total true cost of the item.